Paid Partnership With

 “Most people here would take a sauna at least once a week.
 It’s a good chance to put down your phone and relax in a peaceful atmosphere,” says Lindberg.
 “You can wear a swimsuit or towel or be naked – that’s mostly what people do.”

-Night: bar hop in Helsinki’s hippest area
+Night: bar-hop in Helsinki’s hippest area

-End the night dancing at the starkly minimal nightclub Post Bar, run by four local DJs, or Kaiku, a club in a converted bread factory open until 5am on Friday and Saturday and popular with big-name DJs.
+End the night dancing at the starkly minimal nightclub Post Bar, run by four local DJs, or Kaiku, a club in a converted bread factory that’s open until 5am on Friday and Saturday and popular with big-name DJs.

 Helsinki is a dream to explore in any season, but there’s something extra special about it in summer.
 Plan your own Finnish adventure at visitfinland.com/helsinki.

 Volcanic Iceland Epic Trip

 HOW LONG HAVE YOU BEEN A GUIDE?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!